 Who May Serve As Proxy.
 As required by the Davis-Stirling Act, the proxyholder must be a member of the association.
 (Civ.
 Code § 5130(a)(1).)

 Distribution of Proxies.
-Any form of proxy distributed to 10 or more members of a corporation with 100 or more members must afford an opportunity on the proxy to specify a choice between approval and disapproval of each matter to be acted upon at the meeting for which the proxy is solicited.
+Any proxy distributed to 10 or more members of a corporation with 100 or more members must afford an opportunity on the proxy to specify a choice between approval and disapproval of each matter to be acted upon at the meeting for which the proxy is solicited.
 (Corp.
 Code § 7514(a).)

 Term and Revocation.
 Proxies automatically expire after 11 months unless revoked or unless stated otherwise in the proxy.
 The maximum term of any proxy is 3 years from the date of execution.
 (Corp.
 Code § 7613(b).)
 Every proxy continues in full force and effect until revoked.
 Proxies may be revoked by: